 4. DRIVE MODES AND COSTS

 a.
 Customers may use the vehicles at Mobility locations following prior reservation in accordance with the provisions contained in the contractual components.

 b.
-Mobility offers a variety of driving modes.
+Mobility may offer a variety of driving modes.
 Mobility may amend the existing drive modes and introduce new ones at any time.

 c.
 There is a charge for use of the vehicles: the details are governed in the contractual components as per clause 3.